 Mix the milk, egg yolk, and syrup well and store it in a tightly sealed jar in the refrigerator.
 At feeding time, mix half of the estimated feeding amount with an equal amount of boiling water.
 Once a day, mix one drop of the human infant liquid vitamins in each kitten's formula portion.

 How Do You Feed a Newborn Kitten?

 If you need to bottle feed a kitten, you'll need to use special baby bottles.
 Tiny baby bottles with tiny nipples for kittens can be purchased online or in pet stores.
 These bottles typically hold small amounts of formula so they are easy to handle while also holding a small kitten.
 If you can't find a tiny baby bottle, you can also try using a syringe without the needle, especially if the kitten won't take the bottle readily.
 Oral syringes can usually be purchased from a pharmacy and used for this purpose.

 Heat your homemade or store-bought formula until it is warm and test a few drops of milk on your wrist first.
 It should feel just a little warm or even cool, not too warm or hot.
 It is not recommended to use a microwave.
 Most people put the formula in the bottle or syringe and then place the bottle or syringe into a bowl of hot water to heat it up.
 Once the formula passes the skin temperature test, you are ready to feed the kitten.
 Keep the kitten in a natural feeding position on its belly and offer warm formula every three to four hours until the kitten begins to wean to solid food.
 Kittens should eat about 8 mL of formula per ounce of body weight a day.
-This means if the kitten weighs four ounces, they should eat about 32 milliliters of formula total in a day, so you can give eight milliliters of formula every four hours.
+This means that if the kitten weighs 4 ounces, they should eat about 32 mL of formula in total within a day, so you can give 8 mL of formula every 4 hours.